On two-sided skew braces: Preliminaries

 \end{lemma} Under the above correspondence, ideals of two-sided braces and Jacobson radical rings coincide.
-As ring multiplication is associative, the three different types of nilpotency coincide for two-sided braces and correspond with the usual notion for rings.
-The following result is proved for left braces in \cite[Remark 5.2]{Cedo2020} and one implication is proved for skew left braces in \cite[Lemma 4.1]{Nasybullov2019}.
-The proof of the other implication is the same as for left braces. \begin{proposition} A skew brace $A$ is two-sided if and only if all inner automorphisms of $(A,\circ)$ are skew brace automorphisms of $A$. \end{proposition} A useful consequence is the following result, found in \cite{Nasybullov2019}. \begin{corollary} Let $A$ be a two-sided skew brace and $I$ a characteristic subgroup of $(A,+)$, then $I$ is an ideal of $A$. \end{corollary} At last, for a given group $G$, it's abelianization is denoted by $\Ab(G)$ and it's center by $Z(G)$.
+As ring multiplication is associative, the three different types of nilpotency coincide for two-sided braces and correspond with the classical notion for rings.
+The following result is proved for left braces in \cite[Remark 5.2]{CJO20} and one implication is proved for skew left braces in \cite[Lemma 4.1]{Nas19}.
+The proof of the other implication is the same as for left braces. \begin{proposition} A skew brace $A$ is two-sided if and only if all inner automorphisms of $(A,\circ)$ are skew brace automorphisms of $A$. \end{proposition} A useful consequence is the following result, found in the proof of \cite[Corollary 4.2]{Nas19}. \begin{corollary} Let $A$ be a two-sided skew brace and $I$ a characteristic subgroup of $(A,+)$, then $I$ is an ideal of $A$. \end{corollary} At last, for a group $G$, its abelianization is denoted by $\Ab(G)$ and its center by $Z(G)$.
 The usual notation $[\cdot,\cdot]$ is used for the commutator.